The Anatomy of the Soul: How Art and Music Unite Truth, Beauty and Goodness — Part 2

 Reflecting on Music, Variety and Risk-taking

 I love music and I love the numerous varieties of music in the world from hip hop to classical, from Norwegian music to Chinese music, from Blue Grass to opera.
 Like food, I have never met a music I did not like.
 Of course, that does not mean, I have never heard a particular piece of music that I did not like.
 Music is like anything else, there is good music and there is music one does not care for.
-Karen plays music and is always more fond of learning a new instrument or taking part in a music jam, choir or sing-along.
+Karen plays music and is fond of learning a new instrument or taking part in a music jam, choir or sing-along.
 She is a participant while I am an observer.
 Alas, I have no talent in the musical arena and so I content myself with listening.

 However, I think my listening style may be somewhat unique.
 While others sip deeply from a fine piece of music, I enjoy listening to the same piece played by many different musicians and in many different styles.
 I can sit for hours listening to the same piece played by an assortment of artists with a myriad of instruments, vocals and rhythms.